Why privacy risk assessment is vital to ensuring regulatory compliance – and will extend to your website security

 - Are there any security checks in place to ensure third-party technologies do not capture or pass on sensitive information?

 As part of a layered approach to data protection, you should conduct an audit or assessment and seek help to rectify any vulnerabilities.
-Best practice should be based on a combination of observation, defence and protection.
+Best practice should be based on a combination of observation, defense and protection.
 For example:

 - Observing and monitoring site traffic in real time with real user activity to help identify any suspicious patterns so you can act before any damage can be done